top of page

 'One Thing at a Time' -- The Vibe Triangulation Part VI

 Most compelling, I think, is the cluster of songs that occupy the Desperation to Desire strip which makes up the heart of the Triangle.
 There are only 14 songs here.
-Not all of the songs in this strip need to be in The Vibe’s version of One Thing At A Time, nor do all of the songs in this version need to fall in this corridor.
+Not all of the songs in this strip need to be in this version of One Thing At A Time, nor do all of the songs in this version need to fall in this corridor.
 In fact, if they did the album would be kind of boring.
 So, I selected 12 songs (and one bonus track) from this list of 36 that are generally centralized around the corridor and included a few “stretch” songs that add depth to the track listing while maintaining tonal consistency with the core songs:

 'One Thing at a Time' -- The Vibe Triangulation Part VII